Gloria Grahame: Relationships, marriages, and children

 Grahame was married four times and had four children.
 Her first marriage was to actor Stanley Clements in August 1945.
 They divorced in June 1948.

 The day after her divorce from Clements was final, Grahame married director Nicholas Ray.
-They had a son in November 1948.
+They had a son.
 After several separations and reconciliations, Grahame and Ray divorced in 1952.

 According to Glenn Ford's son Peter, Grahame had an affair with Ford during the filming of Human Desire in 1954.

 Grahame's third marriage was to writer and TV producer Cy Howard.
-They married in August 1954 and had a daughter in 1956.
+They married in August 1954 and had a daughter.
 Grahame filed for divorce from Howard in May 1957, citing mental cruelty.
 Their divorce was final as of November 1957.

 Grahame's fourth and final marriage was to actor Anthony "Tony" Ray, when he was 23 years old and she was 37.
 He was the son of her second husband Nicholas Ray and his first wife Jean Evans, and was Grahame's former stepson.
 According to Nicholas Ray, he caught Grahame and a 13-year-old Tony in bed together, which effectively ended their marriage in 1950.
 However, Grahame's former partner and biographer, Peter Turner, disputed this, saying the story of Tony being underage when Grahame began a sexual relationship with him is "fiction".
 Grahame and Anthony Ray began dating in 1958 and married in Tijuana, Mexico, in May 1960.
-The couple had two children: boys born in 1963 and 1965.
+The couple had two boys born during the marriage.

 News of the 1960 marriage to Tony was kept private until 1962, when it was written about in the tabloids.
 The ensuing scandal damaged Grahame's reputation and affected her career.
 After learning of her marriage to Anthony Ray, Grahame's third husband, Cy Howard, attempted to gain sole custody of the couple's daughter.
 Howard claimed Grahame was an unfit mother, and the two fought over custody of their daughter for years.
 The stress of the scandal, her waning career, and her custody battle with Howard took its toll on Grahame and she had a nervous breakdown.
 She later underwent electroconvulsive therapy in 1964.

 Despite the scandal, Grahame's marriage to Anthony Ray was the only one of four to last beyond four years, ending a few days short of their 14th anniversary in May 1974.

 From 1979 to 1981, Grahame had a relationship with British actor Peter Turner.
-Turner authored a book about his time with Grahame called Film Stars Don't Die in Liverpool, which was later turned into a movie of the same name.
+Turner authored a book about his time with Grahame called Film Stars Don't Die in Liverpool, which was later turned into a movie of the same title.